-CLEVELAND (AP) - David Ayers says he feared for his life during the nearly 12 years he spent in an Ohio prison for a murder that evidence showed he didn't commit.
+CLEVELAND (AP) - David Ayers says he feared for his life during the nearly 12 years he spent in a prison for a murder that evidence showed he didn't commit.

-CLEVELAND (AP) — David Ayers says he feared for his life during the nearly 12 years he spent in an Ohio prison for a murder that evidence showed he didn't commit.
+CLEVELAND (AP) — David Ayers says he feared for his life during the nearly 12 years he spent in a prison for a murder that evidence showed he didn't commit.

-It appears that Cleveland is planning a similar strategy over a $5.5 million verdict returned in September against a Cleveland police officer who fatally shot 20-year-old Kenny Smith outside a downtown nightclub in 2012.
+It appears Cleveland is planning a similar strategy over a $5.5 million verdict returned in September against a police officer who fatally shot Kenny Smith outside a nightclub in 2012.
 That verdict has been appealed, but the city in November hired a bankruptcy attorney for the officer.

-Attorneys for Ayers and Smith's family say they're outraged by the practice.
+Attorneys for Ayers' and Smith's families say they're outraged by the practice.
 They say Ohio law requires municipalities to pay judgments for employees sued for acts committed during their employment.

 Ruth Brown, one of Ayers' Chicago-based attorneys, calls the strategy unprecedented and a "blatant dodge."